arcus-azure/arcus.testing/docs/preview/02-getting-started.md

 <details>
   <summary><strong>Do you interact with Azure resources in your test?</strong></summary>

   Integration-like tests (meaning: tests that interact with resources outside the code environment), often need additional test infrastructure to interact with those resources in a test-friendly way.
-If a resource store a state, you might want to clear the state at the end of the test, for example.
+If a resource stores a state, you might want to clear that state at the end of the test, for example.

   ⚡ Arcus Testing provides several Azure technology-specific packages that helps with this interaction.
 If your system is interacting with Azure Blob storage, you can use the `TemporaryBlobContainer` in the `Arcus.Testing.Storage.Blob` package, which clears up any lingering state before/after the actual test.